HB-4668

 Plain Language

-Large developers must (1) post notices and use other appropriate means to inform employees of their whistleblower protections and obligations, and (2) maintain a reasonable internal anonymous disclosure process for employees who believe the developer's activities present a critical risk.
-The process must provide monthly status updates to disclosing employees on the investigation and any responsive actions.
-All disclosures and updates must be retained for at least seven years and shared with non-conflicted officers and directors at least quarterly.
-The quarterly board-level sharing requirement ensures that critical risk disclosures are escalated to leadership.
+Large developers must: (1) post notices and use other appropriate means to keep employees informed of their whistleblower protections and obligations; (2) maintain a reasonable anonymous internal reporting channel through which employees can disclose information about critical risks in good faith; and (3) provide monthly status updates to disclosing employees on the investigation and any responsive actions.
+Disclosures and updates must be retained for at least 7 years and shared with non-conflicted officers and directors at least quarterly.
+The notice obligation is ongoing — not a one-time posting — and the internal process must be functional and accessible, not merely documented.

 Statutory Text